 Let’s look at the PCI DSS requirements in more detail.

-Make sure a firewall is installed on every computer and piece of hardware and/or software that interacts with cardholder data.
-These protect your network from outside threats and ensures every transaction is safely conducted.
 Auditors look for evidence of a system in place, so make sure you have documented evidence of checking to make sure these are set up correctly on a recurring basis (at least every six months).

 As you’re shopping for firewalls, specifically ask about their PCI compliant measures and what they have in place to prevent breaches and fraud.